Ann Marie Calhoun: Career

 On January 13, 2010, she performed for Ringo Starr with Ben Harper and the Relentless7 on The Daily Show to promote Starr's new album, Y Not.
 She again played with them, with the addition of Joan Osborne, on January 14, 2010, for a performance at the Metropolitan Museum of Art, in New York City (which was recorded for the 2010 PBS show, Live from the Artists Den).

 Simpson collaborated with Hans Zimmer, as a featured soloist and contributing writer on the film score for the 2009 film Sherlock Holmes, directed by Guy Ritchie.
 The score was nominated for the 2010 Academy Award for Best Score.
 She also collaborated with Damian Marley to score the documentary Bouncing Cats, a film that follows one man's efforts to use dance to empower youth in war-torn Uganda.
 She worked with Dave Stewart (her manager), and co-wrote the theme song for the charity, Stand Up to Cancer.

 Simpson orchestrated and conducted an arrangement of "I'll Take It All" for Joss Stone to be used with Activision's James Bond series games.

 On May 17, 2010, she premiered as the lead actress, music composer, and official spokesperson for Tim Kring's Conspiracy For Good (also known as "SPIRA").

 In 2011, Simpson played with the rock supergroup SuperHeavy with Mick Jagger, Dave Stewart, Joss Stone, A. R. Rahman, and Damian Marley on their debut studio album, Superheavy, and accompanied Stevie Nicks' on the album, "In Your Dreams".

 Simpson performed again with Rahman on MTV Unplugged, and appeared with Hans Zimmer, Pharrell Williams, A. R. Rahman and Sheila E. at the 84th Annual Academy Awards in 2012.

 Simpson recorded on Stevie Nicks' 2014 album, 24 Karat Gold: Songs from the Vault.

+Personal life

+She was previously married to Brian Calhoun from 2002–2013.
+In 2016 she married Incubus guitarist Mike Einziger, with whom she has twin daughters, Talulah and Penelope, born in 2017.